 Hi!
 Welcome to my world.
-Jun Zhou is an ambitious illustrator, motion media designer, and children's comic book artist.
-Now I am a candidacy graduate student at Savannah College of Art and Design.
+Jun Zhou is an ambitious illustrator, motion media designer, and children's comic book artist with a game design background.

 The most important thing in my work is "innovation."
-I want to do something full of challenges and require creative thinking rather than copying others' styles. (maybe that's why I am so bad at cooking because I couldn't follow the recipe).
+I want to do something full of challenges and requires creative thinking rather than copying others' styles. (maybe that's why I am so bad at cooking because I don't like following the recipe).
 Sometimes I see things from a weird perspective and get an unexpected solution.
 Getting these unusual visual strategies is the most exciting thing in my career.

-Now I also enjoy communicating about ideas and arts with people, so please send me a direct email, let's be friends.
+Now I also enjoy communicating ideas and arts with people, so please send me a direct email.
+Let's be friends.